YOUSU198/DDD/Workflow-Checklists.md

 24. Verify that the link in the top left corner "Back" takes you back to previous page
 25. Verify that the button "Go to Account" takes you to the View & Send Tab

+### Sending a Trasaction
+1. Access a wallet
+2. On intial opening of the wallet, ensure that the gas price silder is at recommened price after loading

 ---
 ## Swap